See a list of Physical Therapist Assistant Programs by Clicking Here!

 Clinical settings allow students to understand how treatments are applied and under what conditions.
 Exposure to individuals and situations will allow students to develop proper bedside manner, learn to develop patient confidence, and to apply treatments and offer assistance as outlined by one's instructor or physical therapist.
 The amount of clinical work will depend on the program of study.

 What Will I Learn in a Physical Therapist Assistant Program?

 While the classes from one accredited program to another will vary, you will find that many physical therapy assistant programs have similar coursework.
-After performing research into dozens of programs, a list of common classes have been listed below to help you better understand the content of a physical therapy assistant degree program.
-Sample PTA degree classes may include:
+After researching dozens of college programs, we have created a list of classes common to most programs.
+The classes listed below can be used as a proxy for most accredited PTA degree programs.

 - Patient Care Skills